CFBCWorks/Independence40SKN/_items/SKN40Book30.md

 ---
 layout: item

 format: photo

-title: Musings and Reflections 1
+title: "Musings and Reflections 1"

-shortdesc: 'Musings and Reflections 1' is a collection of poetic compositions, a presentation of verses, most with a defined rhyme scheme, that capture the poet's experiences, ideas, ideals, idiosyncrasies, exhortations, lamentations, and aspirations.
+shortdesc: "'Musings and Reflections 1' is a collection of poetic compositions, a presentation of verses, most with a defined rhyme scheme, that capture the poet's experiences, ideas, ideals, idiosyncrasies, exhortations, lamentations, and aspirations."

 categories: [ Poetry ]